Configuring basic security

 Some people think that this is not dangerous if there are no services running on the server, and it doesn't matter that all ports are open.
 We disagree.
 If connections to unused (and popular) ports are blocked or dropped, then the vast majority of malicious intruders will move on to another machine where ports are accepting connections.
 It only takes a few minutes to set up a firewall - so we highly recommend that you do so to protect your server.

-After you create a new Cloud Server, we recommend that you perform the following tasks to enhance security of the server:
+After you create a new cloud server, we recommend that you perform the following tasks to enhance security of the server:

 As soon as you have your server's IP address and password, log in using the following SSH command:

-If your local computer running an operating system other than Linux or OS X, the location of the
+If your local computer is running an operating system other than Linux or Mac OS X, the location of the

-Note: After this initial step, you should not log in as root user to perform daily operations on your server.
+Note: After this initial step, you should not log in as the root user to perform daily operations on your server.
 However, you'll need Super User (sudo) privileges to complete these administrative tasks.

 demo ALL=(ALL) ALL

-Press the key combination Ctrl-X to exit.
+- Press Ctrl-X to exit.

-Press y to confirm the changes.
+- Press y to confirm the changes.

 ssh-keygen -t rsa

-The id_rsa and id_rsa.pub are created in the .ssh directory.
+- The id_rsa and id_rsa.pub are created in the .ssh directory.
 The rsa.pub file holds the public key.
 You'll place this file on you server.

-The id_rsa file is your private key.
+- The id_rsa file is your private key.
 Never show, give away, or keep this file on a public computer.

-You can use the scp command to place the public key your server.
+scp command to place the public key on your server.

 scp ~/.ssh/id_rsa.pub email@example.com:/home/demo/